Menopause and Bone Health: What You Should Know

 Final Thoughts

 Bone health should be a vital part of every woman’s post-menopausal care plan.
+Menopause and Bone Health should never be overlooked, as declining estrogen levels can accelerate bone loss and increase osteoporosis risk.
 By being proactive—through screening, lifestyle adjustments, and medical advice when needed—you can maintain strong bones, prevent fractures, and lead an active, independent life well into your later years.
+Get help from experts like Dr. Preeti Rastogi, Best Gynaecologist in Gurgaon.

 Our Blogs